 - 4 On the Create Selection Set page, select the files and directories that you want to restore. - NOTE: For a regular Incremental or Differential Backup, the selection tree displays all files that were included in the backup sequence-the initial Full Backup and subsequent Incremental or Differential Backups.
-For a Dump Type Incremental or Differential Backup, the plug-in only displays those files that were backed up in the selected saveset. - 5 Click the file or directory that you want to restore, and select Rename from the context menu. - 6 In the Relocate box, type the network share path. - NOTE: If you do not perform Step 5 and Step 6, the data is restored to the NetVault Backup Client and not to the shared folder on the virtual machine. - 7 Click Edit Plugin Options, and configure the following settings:
+For a Dump Type Incremental or Differential Backup, the plug-in only displays those files that were backed up in the selected saveset. - 5 Click the file or directory that you want to restore, and select Rename from the context menu. - NOTE: Raw Device Mapping (RDM) disks in virtual compatibility mode are restored to flat ".vmdk" files, not to the original RDM.
+The alternative is to omit these disks during a restore. - 6 In the Relocate box, type the network share path. - NOTE: If you do not perform Step 5 and Step 6, the data is restored to the NetVault Backup Client and not to the shared folder on the virtual machine. - 7 Click 2, and configure the following settings: